praw-dev/asyncpraw/docs/tutorials/reply_bot.rst

 Metric units bot; convenience, e.g., a link corrector bot; or analytical information, e.g., redditor analyzer bot for writing complexity.

-PRAW provides a simple way to build your own bot using the python programming language.
-As a result, it is little surprise that a majority of bots on Reddit are powered by PRAW.
+asyncpraw provides a simple way to build your own bot using the python programming language.
+As a result, it is little surprise that a majority of bots on Reddit are powered by asyncpraw.

 This tutorial will show you how to build a bot that monitors a particular subreddit, `/r/AskReddit <https://www.reddit.com/r/AskReddit/>`_, for new